-The answer is yes, but it takes a little extra thought.
-While the traditional keto diet typically involves a lot of meat for protein, it’s also not necessary to eat meat while following the plan.
+The simple answer is yes.
+But it takes a little extra thought.
+While a traditional keto diet typically involves protein from animal sources, it is possible to avoid meat while following a keto meal plan.
 In fact, the biggest component of the ketogenic diet is fat, which you can easily get from vegetarian foods.

 - Chips, crackers, and pretzels

 - Any other packaged foods with refined sugars or flours

 - Starchy vegetables

 On a vegetarian keto diet, you’ll enjoy the same carbohydrates as those on a “regular” keto diet.
 These include low-sugar fruits, full-fat yogurt and dairy products, and low-carb veggies.

 Low-carb veggies have plenty of health benefits.
 Low-carb leafy vegetables provide dietary fiber, keep you full, and are packed with beneficial vitamins and minerals.
 Plus they’re extremely low in carbs.